-Council is of the opinion that ratepayers in the Kuranda, Russett Park, Speewah and Koah area as marked on Map 4 titled "Kuranda and District Aquatic Centre Benefited Area" benefit from this complex and should contribute towards the \$782,600.00 loan bearing interest at the rate of 6.5% over a 15 year period.
-This loan will be funded by a special rate on each of the properties identified on Map 4 - Volume 3 of the MSC budget.
+Council is of the opinion that ratepayers in the Kuranda, Russett Park, Speewah and Koah area as marked on Map 3 titled "Kuranda and District Aquatic Centre Benefited Area" benefit from this complex and should contribute towards the \$782,600.00 loan bearing interest at the rate of 6.5% over a 15-year period.
+This loan will be funded by a special rate on each of the properties identified on Map 3 - Volume 3 of the MSC budget.

-Should further subdivision occur during the year ending 30 June 2019, those new properties within the area shall be required to pay the special charge as outlined above.
+Should further subdivision occur during the year ending 30 June 2020, those new properties within the area shall be required to pay the special charge as outlined above.

-Accordingly, the annual implementation plan for 2018/2019 for the Kuranda and District Aquatic Centre Special Charge is the ongoing repayment to Council of part of the cost of constructing the Kuranda and District Aquatic Centre (including the payment of principal and interest loan repayments).
+Accordingly, the annual implementation plan for 2019/2020 for the Kuranda and District Aquatic Centre Special Charge is the ongoing repayment to Council of part of the cost of constructing the Kuranda and District Aquatic Centre (including the payment of principal and interest loan repayments).

-Levy the Kuranda and District Aquatic Centre Special Charge in the amount of \$36.00 per property, on all the properties in the area defined on the map titled "Kuranda & District Aquatic Centre Benefited Area" in Map 4 - Volume 3 of the MSC budget.
+Council will levy the Kuranda and District Aquatic Centre Special Charge in the amount of \$36.00 per property, on all the properties in the area defined on the map titled "Kuranda & District Aquatic Centre Benefited Area" in Map 3 - Volume 3 of the MSC budget.

-1.5.10 Special Charge - Volunteer Brigade Services
+1.6.9 Special Charge - Volunteer Brigade Equipment and Maintenance